rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cloud-marketplace/aws-marketplace-payg-integration/installing-rancher-prime.md

 aws eks describe-cluster --name <cluster-name> --region <region> --query cluster.identity.oidc.issuer --output text
 ```

-This should return an URL, such as `https://oidc.eks.region.amazonaws.com/id/1234567890ABCDEF`.
+This should return a URL, such as `https://oidc.eks.region.amazonaws.com/id/1234567890ABCDEF`.
 The part after `https://` (e.g. `oidc.eks.region.amazonaws.com/id/1234567890ABCDEF`) is the OIDC Provider Identity.
 The final section of the URL, `1234567890ABCDEF`, is the OIDC ID.

 Use the OIDC ID to check if the EKS cluster has a provider: